jeffreyfrederick/decal_vault/README.md

 This is a proof-of-concept covering decals only - no bulk import, no multi-user auth (a single shared staff password gates upload/edit/delete), no linking to full manuals.
-See inline comments in `app/models.py` and `app/routes.py` for the data model and conventions behind the many-to-many decal↔model relationship.
+The data model lives in `app/models.py`:
+`EquipmentModel` (category + name) and `Decal` are many-to-many, with `DecalSubcategory` holding the per-category qualifiers.